cferdinandi/vanilla-js-academy/content/_index.md

 ## Your 100% Money-Back Guarantee &#128176;

 Don’t put off learning vanilla JavaScript!
-If you’re not 100% satisfied with the Vanilla JS Academy, let me know within 30 days of when the program starts and I’ll give you a full refund.
+If you’re not 100% satisfied with the Vanilla JS Academy, let me know and I’ll give you a full refund.

 {{<about-me>}}